MIT-Senseable-City-Lab/octopus-documentation/docs/AboutOctopus.md

 ---
-sidebar_label: 'About Octopus'
+sidebar_label: '❇️ About Octopus'
 sidebar_position: 2
 ---

-# About Octopus
+# ❇️ About Octopus

 ---
 # *We empower communities around the world to map their environment*